NLnetLabs/rpki-doc/source/krill/architecture.rst

 Krill Downgrades
 ----------------

 Downgrading Krill data is not supported.
-So, downgrading can only be achieved by installing a previous version of Krill and restoring a backup from before your upgrade.
+Downgrading can only be achieved by installing a previous version of Krill and restoring a backup that matches this version.

 .. _proxy_and_https: